Isle of Wight Guru

 Shanklin Beach

 Shanklin is ideal for families looking for a bucket-and-spade-traditional-seaside-day-out.
 There is mini golf on the esplanade, toilets, (paid) parking, sandy beaches, bouncy castles during peak times and plenty of places to eat.
 There's also a lift up to the clifftop.
-Dog ban on the whole beach from May to September, although the far ends are dog friendly (see our dog friendly guide)
+Dog ban on the whole beach from May to September, although the ends of the beach in both directions are dog friendly (see our dog friendly guide)

 Near to family holiday parks including Landguard and Lower Hyde.

-See our guide to 10 of the best...places to stay in Shanklin
+See our guide to 10 best places to stay in Shanklin

 Shanklin beach